 - (a) Origin of universe, creation of elements and earth.
 A Holistic understanding of our dynamic planet through Astronomy, Geology, Meteorology and Oceanography.
 Introduction to various branches of Earth Sciences. - (b) General characteristics and origin of the Universe.
 The Milky Way galaxy, solar system, Earth's orbit and spin, the Moon's orbit and spin.
 The terrestrial and Jovian planets.
 Meteorites & Asteroids.
-Earth in the Solar system, origin, size, shape, mass, density, rotational and revolution parameters and its age. - (c) Energy and particle fluxes incident on the Earth.
+Earth in the Solar system, origin, size, shape, mass, density, rotational and revolution parameters and its age. - (c) Energy and particle fluxes incident on the Earth. - (d) The Cosmic Microwave Background.

-2. Structure:
+2. Structure: (18 Lectures)

 - (a) The Solid Earth: Mass, dimensions, shape and topography, internal structure, magnetic field, geothermal energy.
 How do we learn about Earth's interior? - (b) The Hydrosphere: The oceans, their extent, depth, volume, chemical composition.
-River systems. - (c) The Atmosphere: variation of temperature, density and composition with altitude, clouds. - (d) The Cryosphere: Polar caps and ice sheets.
-Mountain glaciers.
+River systems. - (c) The Atmosphere: variation of temperature, density and composition with altitude, clouds - (d) The Cryosphere: Polar caps and ice sheets.
+Mountain glaciers. - (e) The Biosphere: Plants and animals.
+Chemical composition, mass.
+Marine and land organisms.